munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 } VM;
 {% endhighlight %}

+And then initialize them:

+{% highlight c %}
+VM* newVM() {
+  /* Previous stuff... */

+  vm->numObjects = 0;
+  vm->maxObjects = INITIAL_GC_THRESHOLD;
+  return vm;
+}
+{% endhighlight %}

+The `INITIAL_GC_THRESHOLD` will be the number of objects at which you kick off the *first* GC.
+A smaller number is more conservative with memory, a larger number spends less time on garbage collection.
+Adjust to taste.

-Then, whenever we create an object, we increment that and run a collection if it crosses some threshhold:
+Whenever we create an object, we increment `numObjects` and run a collection if it reaches the max:

 {% highlight c %}
 Object* newObject(VM* vm, ObjectType type) {